marcos-aparicio/pokemon-discord-bot/README.md

 npm install
 ```

-1. Create a discord bot with the required permissions
+1. Create a discord bot

 Follow [this guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) to create your bot.